Jacob Gens

-Jacob Gens (1 April 1903 – 14 September 1943) was the head of the Vilnius Ghetto government.
+Jacob Gens (1 April 1903 – 14 September 1943) was the head of the Judenrat and Jewish Ghetto Police of the Vilna Ghetto.
 Originally from a merchant family, he joined the Lithuanian Army shortly after the independence of Lithuania, rising to the rank of captain while also securing a college degree in law and economics.
-He married a non-Jew and worked at several jobs, including as a teacher, accountant, and administrator.
+He married a non-Jew and worked several jobs as a teacher, accountant, and administrator.

 When Germany invaded Lithuania, Gens headed the Jewish hospital in Vilnius before the formation of the ghetto in September 1941.
-He was appointed chief of the ghetto police force and in July 1942 the Germans appointed him head of the ghetto Jewish government.
+He was appointed chief of the ghetto police force, and in July 1942, the Germans appointed him head of the ghetto Jewish government.
 He attempted to secure better conditions in the ghetto and believed that it was possible to save some Jews by working for the Germans.
-Gens and his policemen helped Germans in rounding up the Jews for deportation and execution in Ponary in October–December 1941 and in liquidating several smaller ghettos from late 1942 to early 1943.
+Gens and his policemen helped Germans in rounding up the Jews for deportation and execution in the Ponary massacre in October–December 1941 and in liquidating several smaller ghettos from late 1942 to early 1943.
 His policies, including the attempt to save some Jews by surrendering others for deportation or execution, continue to be a subject of debate and controversy.

-Gens was shot by the Gestapo on 14 September 1943, shortly before the ghetto was liquidated and most of the residents were sent either to labor camps or to execution at an extermination camp.
+Gens was shot by the Gestapo on 14 September 1943 shortly before the ghetto was liquidated and most of the residents were sent either to labor camps or to execution at an extermination camp.
 His Lithuanian wife and daughter escaped the Gestapo and survived the war.